In this article

 - 240 ml soy milk

-- Juice of 1 lemon approx. 60 ml lemon juice
+- Juice of 1 lemon (about 60 ml lemon juice)

 - 120 ml rapeseed oil